Introduction to Kbd Tag in HTML

 - To give shadow to the text by using property CSS-text-shadow.

-- To align text at the last position of the line can be used with property CSS-text-align-last.
+- To align text at the last position of the line can be used with the property CSS-text-align-last.

 - To give spaces in between letters or characters by using CSS-letter-spacing property.